anfperez/code-assessment-web/README.md

 ### properly implement the Cart Overlay
 - use reactstrap to generate an onClick element that would open the cart with all products within.
 Currently stuck at "products.length" being undefined when I push the "View Cart" button.

-### get Remove From Cart / Increase Item / Decrease Item to work properly
+### get Increase Item / Decrease Item to work properly
-- removeFromCart is doing some silly things.
-Increase and Decrease Item buttons are not working properly yet.
+- Increase and Decrease Item buttons are not working properly yet.

 ### extract the value from the API call so that I can pass it to getProducts
 - for now, all I have is that [[PromiseValue]]: Array(3) result.
 I need to figure out how I can get that to work.
 I am thinking that a deeper understanding of Promises is involved.